 Liberia Elects Soccer Star George Weah Its Next President

-Former international soccer star George Weah has won Liberia's presidential runoff election, the country's election commission announced Thursday.
+Former international soccer star George Weah has won Liberia's presidential runoff, the country's election commission announced Thursday.

 Weah won 61.5 percent of the vote, with more than 98 percent of ballots counted.
-He defeated the current vice-president, Joseph Boakai.
+He defeated the current vice president, Joseph Boakai.

 This marks the first time in 70 years that Liberia will transfer power from one elected president to another.
 President Ellen Johnson Sirleaf, a Nobel Peace Prize winner and the first female head of state elected in Africa, is stepping down after two terms in office.
 She did not publicly endorse either candidate.

 Weah had run unsuccessfully for president twice before.
-NPR's Ofeibea Quist-Arcton reports that many Liberians identify with the 53-year-old footballer, who grew up poor and was not part of the social or political elite.
+NPR's Ofeibea Quist-Arcton reports that many Liberians identify with the 51-year-old footballer, who grew up poor and was not part of the social or political elite.
 Critics say Weah has limited experience and education.

 The job won't be easy, as Ofeibea explained on NPR's Morning Edition:

-Note: A previous version of this story incorrectly said George Weah is 53.
-He is 51.